 THE whole art and tone of the screen seems to have risen since talkies came in.
 The stories are growing more credible and reality is more appreciated.
 New ideals have been created in the public mind since it could hear what the characters are saying.
 Before, in the small home towns, the audiences could translate what the hero and heroine were supposed to be talking about into the crude colloquial language they were accustomed to hear around them.
-But that unerring appreciation of truth which subconsciously all human beings possess-even though they may pronounce inelegantly and speak badly in their own homes-makes them now have been a shock to any of his admirers.
-It has tones in it which thrill women when he is making love.
+But that unerring appreciation of truth which subconsciously all human beings possess-even though they may pronounce inelegantly and speak badly in their own homes-makes them now realize the utter incongruity of coarse slang and raucous or peacock voices emerging from the mouths of dainty, beautiful heroines, and well-groomed heroes.